 -

 Stop right away if you feel the condom break.
 Replace the broken condom with a new one.
 Remember not to use oil-based lubricants since they weaken latex condoms.
-You must protect yourself from having good sexual health and for HIV prevention.
+You must protect yourself from having good sexual health and HIV prevention.

-Bottom-Line
+4. Bottom-Line

 To only method to eliminate the risk of sexual transmission of HIV, contracting Syphilis, and oral Herpes is by staying abstinent from sexual intercourse.

 However, if you are engaged in sexual intercourse, then to maintain sexual health and prevent viral STDs, do STD testing and always use a condom.
-Also, do not forget to get details on the question, “can you get an STD with a condom?”
+Also, do not forget to get details on the question, “Can you get an STD with a condom?”

 Female condoms can cover many areas and thus reduces the risk of infection.
 However, a female condom is costly, but this can keep you sexually active.
 Also, you can use both male condoms and female condoms for disease control.